How to make a complaint

 What you need to know

 - Don’t delay.
-It may be hard for our people to investigate a complaint about something that happened more than 12 months ago.
+It may be hard for the Ombudsman to investigate a complaint about something that happened more than 12 months ago.

-- Describe the decision or action you want to complain about, and tell us why you think it was unfair.
+- Describe the decision or action you want to complain about, and explain why you think it was unfair.

 - Be clear and concise.
 Stick to the main facts at the heart of your complaint, and don't add too much detail unless it’s necessary.